Wines of Terroir.

 Currently planted (and modestly producing) are the minimally irrigated, organically farmed grape varieties, Grenache Blanc, Grenache Gris, Pinot Noir, Grenache Noir, Cinsault, Tibouren, Ruchè, and Furmint.
 Coming into production perhaps as soon as vintage 2025 (if the wild turkeys do not have their way with the tastiest bunches) we have a block of genetically diverse self-crossed white variants of Sérine as well as recent plantings of red variants of self-crossed Sérine, [3] as well as proper Sérine, Roussanne and Furmint.
 In development, we’re looking at Cornalin, Nebbiolo Rosé, Schioppettino, Rossese Bianco(!), Timorasso, Aligoté and of course our ambitious crosses of Ciliegiolo x Picolit.

 The most ambitious part of the project is the “traditional” breeding of 10,000 new grape varieties.
 The selected “parents” of the breeding project are Ciliegiolo and Picolit.
-Each genetically heterodox block of grapes will be planted on three different “strong” terroirs, each approximately a two acre plot.
-This unique strategy strongly de-emphasizes varietal character, the better to allow the expression of emergent soil characteristics and the creation of viticultural complexity and nuance that could not be achieved any other way.
-In this effort, we hope to perhaps also identify some new varieties with useful agronomic characteristics - disease resistance, climatic resilience and non-trivially, superior or unique flavor attributes.
+Each genetically heterodox block of grapes will be planted on three different “strong” terroirs, each approximately a 2.0 acre plot.[7]
+This unique strategy de-emphasizes varietal character, the better to allow the expression of emergent soil characteristics and the creation of viticultural complexity and nuance that could not be achieved any other way.

-[1] We intend to petition for a unique AVA (American Viticultural Area) for the delimited area surrounding the farm property.
-Preliminary geological studies have been undertaken to that end and are quite encouraging.
+[1] Grahm intends to petition for a unique, monopole AVA (American Viticultural Area) for the delimited area surrounding the farm property.
+Preliminary geological studies have been undertaken to that end.

 [3] The creation of new germplasm carries with it the great possibility of Nature arriving at a solution to a problem that has vexed a human being.
 But, apart from the unalloyed agronomic benefit of new germplasm, the aesthetic frisson of a new and unique way to consider what a wine might be about - a change in Gestalt that considers the site itself to be the protagonist rather than the grapes that are grown thereof - is of incalculable benefit.